faranalytics/memoir/README.md

     - `mode` `<number>` **Default**: `0o666`

 ## Performant Logging
-Memoir provides a performant `Logger` class named `LevelLogger` that implements a familiar logging interface.  `LevelLogger` may implement any of common logging methods: `base`, `debug`, `info`, `warn`, and `error`.
+Memoir provides a performant `Logger` class named `LevelLogger` that implements a familiar logging interface.  `LevelLogger` may implement any of the common logging methods: `base`, `debug`, `info`, `warn`, and `error`.
 The `LevelLogger` is unique in that it dynamically configures its interface to only implement the methods that are relevant for the specified logging `Level` that is passed to its constructor or set using its `setLevel` method.
 This approach allows the programmer to take advantage of JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) operator in order to eliminate unecessary calls to the `Logger` and its `Handlers`.
 Practically, it ensures that frequent calls to `LevelLogger.debug` are not evaluated unless the `LevelLogger` has been expressly configured to the `DEBUG` `Level`.

 TypeScript will enforce the usage of the optional chaining operator when calling `LevelLogger`'s methods.
 Please see the examples for how to use the `LevelLogger` interface.

 ## Examples
 ### Console Logger
 In this simple example you will create a `LevelLogger`.
-The `LevelLogger`'s `Handler` will be set to log at the `DEBUG` Level; however, the `LevelLogger` level will be set to `INFO`, which will log `INFO`, `WARN`, and `ERROR`; hence, this ensures that more frequent calls throughout the codebase to `log.debug` will never be evaluated.
+The `LevelLogger`'s `Handler` will be set to log at the `DEBUG` Level; however, the `LevelLogger` level will be set to `INFO`, which will log `INFO`, `WARN`, and `ERROR` messages; hence, this ensures that frequent calls throughout the codebase to `log.debug` will never be evaluated.
 This is achieved by using JavaScript's [Optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) operator.
 #### Code
 ```ts
 let log = new LevelLogger<string, string>({ name: 'Console Handler Example 1', level: Level.INFO }); // Create an instance of a Logger.